romaricp/automatephp.github.io/doc/index.md

 deploy:development:
   stage: deploy
-  image: "php"                                  #Use the good Docker container image you need
+  image: "php"                                 #Use the right Docker container image you need
   only:
     - master
   script: